 Plus, our bookshelves cannot handle any more books.
 We have a couple of bookcases in the house.

 The first is a utilitarian bookcase that is chock full.
 Back to back and end to end…the books are well acquainted with each other because they are squished into the shelves together.

-The old arrangement came off the shelves and a new, summertime display took its place.
+Everything came off the shelves and a new, summertime display took its place.

 Are you looking for some ideas for styling a bookshelf for summer?
+Take a look!

 Keep it Light and Bright